AI prompts

 We recommend using the JAR instead of the WAR file deployment, because it's much easier.

-INSTRUCTIONS: How to run using Docker and docker-compose
+How to run using Docker or Podman

 It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").

-As Prerequisites, you must have `docker` and `docker-compose` installed on your machine; see
+As prerequisites, you must have `docker` and `docker-compose` installed on your machine; see

-[Docker Install](https://docs.docker.com/install/) and
+[Docker Install](https://docs.docker.com/install/) and [Docker Compose Install](https://docs.docker.com/compose/install/).

 Alternatively, you can also use [Podman](https://github.com/containers/libpod)